AlekseyChudov/audisp-graylog/messages_format.rst

 .. note:: See also 'man 8 auditctl' and/or https://access.redhat.com/site/documentation/en-US/Red_Hat_Enterprise_Linux/6/html/Security_Guide/sec-Understanding_Audit_Log_Files.html

-:category: Type of message (such as execve, write, chmod, etc.).
+:audit_category: Type of message (such as execve, write, chmod, etc.).
-:processid: PID of the process generating the messages (audisp-json's PID)
-:processname: Process name of the process generating the messages (audisp-json).
-:hostname: System FQDN as seen get gethostbyname().
-:severity: Syslog-style severity level.
-:summary: Human readable summary of the message.
+:audit_summary: Human readable summary of the message.
-:tags: Various tags to indicate the audisp-json plugin version.
+:audit_hostname: System FQDN as seen get gethostbyname().
-:timestamp: UTC timestamp, or with timezone set.
+:audit_timestamp: UTC timestamp, or with timezone set.
+:audit_plugin: Audit plugin name (audisp-graylog).
+:audit_version: Audit plugin version.
-:details.auditserial: The message/event serial sent by audit.
+:audit.serial: The message/event serial sent by audit.
 This is mainly used for debugging or as a reference between the Mozdef/JSON message and the host's original message.
-:details.uid,gid: User/group id who started the program.
+:audit.uid,gid: User/group id who started the program.
-:details.username: Human readable alias of the uid.
+:audit.username: Human readable alias of the uid.
-:details.euid: Effective user/group id the program is running as.
+:audit.euid: Effective user/group id the program is running as.
-:details.fsuid,fsgid: User/group id of the owner of the running program itself, on the filesystem.
+:audit.fsuid,fsgid: User/group id of the owner of the running program itself, on the filesystem.
-:details.ouid,ouid: Owner user/group id on the filesystem.
+:audit.ouid,ouid: Owner user/group id on the filesystem.
-:details.suid,sgid: Saved user/group id - used when changing uid sets within the program, but a uid/gid has been saved (i.e. the program can revert to the suid if it wants to).
+:audit.suid,sgid: Saved user/group id - used when changing uid sets within the program, but a uid/gid has been saved (i.e. the program can revert to the suid if it wants to).
-:details.auid or details.originaluid: Auditd user id - the original user who logged in (always the same even after setuid - this is generally set by PAM).
+:audit.auid or audit.originaluid: Auditd user id - the original user who logged in (always the same even after setuid - this is generally set by PAM).
-:details.originaluser: Human readable alias of the auid/originaluid.
+:audit.originaluser: Human readable alias of the auid/originaluid.
-:details.rdev: Recorded device identifier (MAJOR:MINOR numbers)
+:audit.rdev: Recorded device identifier (MAJOR:MINOR numbers).
-:details.rdev: Recorded device identifier for special files.
+:audit.rdev: Recorded device identifier for special files.
-:details.mode: File mode on the filesystem (full numeral mode, such as 0100600 - that would be 0600 "short mode" or u+rw or -rw------).
+:audit.mode: File mode on the filesystem (full numeral mode, such as 0100600 - that would be 0600 "short mode" or u+rw or -rw------).
-:details.sessionid: Kernel session identifier for the user running the program.
+:audit.sessionid: Kernel session identifier for the user running the program.
 It's set at login.
-:details.tty: If any TTY is attached, it's there - used by interactive shells usually (such as /dev/pts/0).
+:audit.tty: If any TTY is attached, it's there - used by interactive shells usually (such as /dev/pts/0).
-:details.auditkey: Custom identifier set by the person setting audit rules on the system.
+:audit.auditkey: Custom identifier set by the person setting audit rules on the system.
-:details.process: Program involved's full path.
+:audit.process: Program involved's full path.
-:details.pid: PID of the program involved.
+:audit.pid: PID of the program involved.
-:details.inode: Node identifier on the filesystem for the program.
+:audit.inode: Node identifier on the filesystem for the program.
-:details.cwd: Current working directory of the program.
+:audit.cwd: Current working directory of the program.
-:details.parentprocess: Name of the parent process which has spawned details.process.
+:audit.parentprocess: Name of the parent process which has spawned audit.process.
-:details.ppid: PID of the parent process.
+:audit.ppid: PID of the parent process.

 Implemented message categories
 ------------------------------